 - 1. Privacy: Olin will not publicly post either grades or summary metrics (e.g., GPAs) in any form that allows identification of any particular individual's performance.
 It is expected that students will respect the privacy of each other's grades. - 2.
 Grading clarity requirements: On the first day of instruction, each Olin class will publish the following information: - a.
 Learning objectives that specify the knowledge, skills and attitudes that students are expected to develop or attain in the class.
 The learning objectives should be an effective instrument for students to understand what they will learn and how their learning will be evaluated. - b.
 Grading criteria that specify how the final course grade is determined.
 Some aspects of grading are necessarily based on the professional judgment of instructors, informed by their experience, and are subjective. - c.
 Feedback: Olin expects instructors to provide students with feedback on their performance.
 If an instructor feels a student will not pass a course, or if the instructor is otherwise concerned about a student's performance, she or he will issue a notice of academic concern in a timely manner.
 Copies of this notice will be sent to the student, the student's faculty advisor and the Assistant Dean of Student Affairs for Advising.
 If a course is offered as year-long and utilizes a first semester TBG grade option, the course instructor will issue an end-of-semester notice of concern for any student not making satisfactory progress in the first half of the course.
 This end-of-semester notice will be considered a deficiency in the student's overall semester progress and the student will be reviewed at the end of the fall semester Academic Progress meeting of COSAP. - 3.
 End of semester feedback to the advisor: Olin advisors have real-time access to advisees' course grades through the Student Information System.
-In addition, instructors will notify advisors of any significant concerns noted during the semester. - 4.
-Pass/No Record first semester: In the first semester of the first year, students receive only a grade of Pass (P) or No Record (NR).
-A grade of No Record does not affect the student's GPA.
-A student who receives a grade of No Record cannot use the class to satisfy a course requirement or use it as a prerequisite.
+In addition, instructors will notify advisors of any significant concerns noted during the semester.

-- 5. Course grades: Course grades at Olin provide students, their advisors, potential employers and graduate schools information about overall performance.
+- 4. Pass/No Record first semester: In the first semester of the first year, students receive only a grade of Pass (P) or No Record (NR).
+A grade of No Record does not affect the student's GPA and does not appear on the student's official transcript.
+A student who receives a grade of NR cannot use the class to satisfy a course requirement or use it as a prerequisite.
+Courses where an NR is earned require a repeated attempt at the student's earliest convenience.
+All repeated attempts of first year, first semester courses at Olin will be graded as pass/no credit and the assessment earned will appear on the transcript, yet will not impact the student's GPA. - 5.
+Course grades: Course grades at Olin provide students, their advisors, potential employers and graduate schools information about overall performance.
 Course grades are determined based upon a mix of demonstrated comprehension, skill, participation and effort. - 6.
 Grading scale: The Olin College grading scheme contains letter grades with a resulting grade point average (GPA) on a four-point scale.
 Students will be assessed using the following interpretation: